shukebeta/shukebeta/README.md

 - I love docker, if a service can be deployed by docker-compose, I would like to deploy it that way.
 - I find myself writing more and more back-end code using node.js
 - I am the Chinese Translator of three programming books, which are:
-  - Pro PHP and jQuery
+  - Pro PHP and jQuery (深入PHP与jQuery开发)
-  - Pro jQuery (2nd)
+  - Pro jQuery (2nd) (精通 jQuery)
-  - Smashing jQuery
+  - Smashing jQuery (精采绝伦的jQuery)
+- I am also the technical Reviewer / Proofreader of the classic Javascript book "DOM Scripting" (Javascript DOM编程艺术第二版), I paid a lot of effort on these books, and I am happy that they have helped so many web developers.
+[Reference](https://www.ituring.com.cn/search/result?q=%E9%AD%8F%E5%BF%A0)

 ## 🌀 Projects